 Our Commitment

-Our aim is to maintain consistency and fairness across the total reward package and ensure that all our colleagues have the same recognition, reward and career development opportunities, regardless of gender etc. Diversity and inclusion is central to our business to ensure our continued success.
+Our aim is to maintain consistency and fairness across the total reward package and ensure that all our colleagues have the same recognition, reward and career development opportunities, regardless of gender etc. Diversity and inclusion are central to our business to ensure our continued success.
 We are continuing to develop our people strategies to deliver these objectives.

 I can confirm that the data contained in this report is accurate.